How to Choose a Developmental Editor Without Wasting Money on Vague Feedback

 Ask whether the feedback will cover strengths as well as weaknesses.
 Strengths matter because revision is not only about fixing problems.
 You also need to know what to protect.
 If a section is already doing useful work, you do not want to accidentally remove it during revision.

-You may also want to clarify whether the editor provides chapter or section observations, whether any follow-up call or written follow-up support is included, and whether there is a clear delivery date.
+It is also worth clarifying whether the editor provides chapter or section observations, whether any follow-up call or written follow-up support is included, what happens if the scope changes, and whether there is a clear delivery date.

 You do not need to demand every possible deliverable.
-You do need to know what is included before you agree.
+You do need to know what is included before you agree, so you can compare services fairly and avoid paying for something that turns out to be too thin or too general.

 Good questions to ask include: